 The Lifeliqe HoloLens app is a result of the first K-12 curriculum pilot in the United States.
 In a survey conducted after the pilot, 82.7% of the students said they felt more curious about the topic and 81% of the students said they could better understand the subject matter when using Lifeliqe on HoloLens.
 Their team partnered with Microsoft and Lifeliqe is currently piloting the Lifeliqe HoloLens in 10 more schools worldwide.
 During the pilot the Lifeliqe HoloLens will be used in Science classrooms, makerspaces, as well as learning spaces where the HoloLens version of Lifeliqe is used along with the Lifeliqe mobile app.

 There are currently 20 models and 10 lesson plans with dozens more available in September.
-All Lifeliqe lesson plans are aligned to NGSS and Common Core and the lesson plans include easy access to the 3D models.
+All Lifeliqe lesson plans align to NGSS and Common Core and the lesson plans include easy access to the 3D models.
 If teachers, schools, or districts are looking for hands-on, engaging science curriculum you’ll definitely want to check out Lifeliqe HoloLens.
-Their resources integrate NGSS and these materials are accessible for schools investing in HoloLens technology or using tablets and desktops to connect students with engaging learning experiences.
+Their resources also integrate NGSS and these materials are accessible for schools investing in HoloLens technology.
+They are also available for students using tablets and desktops to connect students with engaging learning experiences.

 Learn more about Lifeliqe and Lifeliqe HoloLens by visiting their website

 Getting Started with Virtual Reality in the Classroom!

 Enter your information for your free eBook - it will arrive instantly in your inbox.

 I can't wait for you to join me on this EdTech journey!